jovotech/jovo-framework/docs/03_app-configuration/models/README.md

 ],
 ```

+## Platform Specific Elements

+If you only want to use certain features for one of the platforms, you can also add objects for their natural language understanding tools (`nlu`) to the model.

+For Alexa Skills, Jovo currently supports the built-in nlu [`alexa`](#alexa), while for Google Assistant, [`dialogflow`](#dialogflow) is supported.

 ### Alexa

-Some of the features Alexa provides have to be implemented in the interaction model.
-For example the AudioPlayer interface, which requires you to add the AMAZON.PauseIntent and AMAZON.ResumeIntent.
+Some of the features Alexa provides have to be implemented separately in the `alexa` NLU section.

-Intents or Slots, that make use of Alexa speicifc features have to be added here.
-These specific intents and slots will be added to the intents and input types you defined before, to create the complete Alexa model.
+Here are some examples:
+* Built-in intents and slots (the ones with `AMAZON.` prepended to their names)
+* Other Alexa-specific features like the Dialog Interface

+// TODO

 ```javascript
 "alexa": {
     "interactionModel": {